tbgiles/SENG350Project/UserManual.md

 - The app must provide an overview page that lists all use cases accessible by a user and allows the user to search for use cases.

 ## Set Up
-The application source files can be found on github here (add hyperlink later).
+The application source files can be found in a github repository here (add hyperlink later).

-add:
+To be able to run the application, the following dependencies must be installed (*check these to make sure we dont need to add/remove any*):
+- TypeScript
+- Node
+- Express
+- MongoDB
+- Python3

+Before running the application, the database must be initialized by completing the following steps:
-- how to set up database (if needed)
+- from a terminal, run the command "mongod" to run the database
+- from a separate terminal, run the file "scripts/dbinit.py".
+This file will create the database structure and add the "Admin" user.

+Once the database is set up, we can run the application:
+- Start the database using the "mongod" command
+- Build the application using "ng build" in a separate terminal.
-- steps to run the app
+- Launch the application using "node server.js".

+The application will now be running on "localhost:3000".

 ## Logging in
 Upon running the app and navigating to the home page, a list of users will be visible.
 To log in as a specific user, select the user from the list and click the "log in" button.
+This will redirect to an overview page of all the use cases the user has permissions on.

+## Logging Out
+To log out from an account, simply select the "log out" button in the upper right hand corner.

 ## Creating a User
 In order to create a user, you must first be logged in as "admin". (add more here)